weyoss/redis-smq/packages/redis-smq/docs/faqs/comparing-redissmq-to-other-libraries.md

 - **ESM and CJS support**
   - Use either module system seamlessly.
 See [ESM & CJS Modules](../esm-cjs-modules.md).

-- **Configuration (optional)**
-  - Persist configuration in Redis and share across processes (initializeWithConfig).
-  - Direct use of the Configuration class is optional; the RedisSMQ class handles bootstrapping.
-See [Configuration](../configuration.md).

 ## Design trade-offs and constraints